• Skip to main content

 How to make Strawberry Banana Sorbet

-2. Transfer to a freezer-safe container large enough to hold 2 cups, and freeze for at least 3 hours.
+Step 2: Transfer to a freezer-safe container large enough to hold 2 cups, and freeze for at least 3 hours.
 I used a bread pan.
 Each serving is ½ cup.

-4. If you have an almond allergy just sub what you would use normally for milk.
+If you have an almond allergy just sub what you would use normally for milk.

-But is blended fruit more points?
+Is blended fruit on WW more points?

 According to WW, sorbet and banana ice cream is still zero points.
 Want to know why?
 Find out reading this article.
 Basic 0 Points Banana Ice Cream.